 How do you decide which project to work on?

 Usually, I choose the project which I’m excited to write about or I choose one that I’ve done the most planning for.
-I don’t like to tackle multiple projects at once so I decide to file away any plot bunnies that I get and return to them once I’ve finished my current project.
+I don’t like to tackle multiple projects at once so I decided to file away any plot bunnies that I get and return to them once I’ve finished my current project.

 How long does it usually take you to finish a project?